ximion/appstream-generator/README.md

 You can use AppStream Generator as [documented](docs/usage.md), but you will need to replace all `appstream-generator` commands with `flatpak run org.freedesktop.appstream.generator` and may need to set the workspace as absolute path using `-w` instead of relying on autodetection.

+## Usage

+Take a look at the [docs/](docs/usage.md) directory in the source tree for information on how to use the generator and write configuration files for it.

 ## Development
 ![Build Test](https://github.com/ximion/appstream-generator/workflows/Build%20Test/badge.svg)